 lies between the other two (Negrar and Fumane) and may be considered as the true heart of the Valpolicella.

 The land covers an area with little urbanization and has therefore preserved many

 of the characteristic elements of the Valpolicella and the traditional landscape.

 The vines and cherry trees dominate the lower and mid level slopes whilst olive trees,

 conifers and woodland cover the rest of the land.

 A fertile land which has always been inhabited and admired, Marano conserves traces of both the prehistoric times

-and the "scaligero" period when Federico della Scala, Count of Valpolicella, resided in the castle of Marano.
+and the lordship period when Federico della Scala, Count of Valpolicella, used to live in the castle of Marano.

-Some worth mentioning are: La Fasanara (now Guantieri) with a portico and loggia dating back to the 1400s, Villa Lorenzi at Canzago dating back to the 1700s and the spectacular Villa Porta which offers a viewpoint over the whole of the facing valley.
+Some worth to be mentioned are: La Fasanara (now Guantieri) with a portico and loggia dating back to the 1400s, Villa Lorenzi at Canzago dating back to the 1700s and the spectacular Villa Porta which offers a viewpoint over the whole of the facing valley.